 Funds for the building came from the 1930 will of Mrs. Harriet J. Bradbury and the 1922 will of her brother, for whom the building was named.
-George Robert White, a self-made man, had founded Cuticura Corporation and established two charitable funds, including the Humanitarian Fund, from which the MGH gift derived.
+George Robert White, a self-made man, had founded Cuticura Corporation and established two charitable funds, including the Humanitarian Fund, from which the Massachusetts General Hospital gift derived.

-The MGH demolished the Bigelow Operating Building and the X-ray Building to clear space for the new structure.
+Mass General demolished the Bigelow Operating Building and the X-ray Building to clear space for the new structure.
 The White Building originally housed the hospital telephone exchange, surgical offices and labs, operating rooms, an X-ray Lab, and eight floors of wards and private rooms for surgical patients.
 A kitchen and dining rooms occupied the basement.
-The ground floor housed administrative offices, general admission, and the Emergency Ward.
+The ground floor housed administrative offices, general admission and the Emergency Ward.

-It was through this White Building lobby that victims of the Cocoanut Grove nightclub fire entered the MGH on the fateful night of November 28, 1942.
+It was through this White Building lobby that victims of the Cocoanut Grove nightclub fire entered the hospital on the fateful night of November 28, 1942.

-The White Building was for many years the tallest building at the MGH and a highly visible component of the Boston skyline.
+The White Building was for many years the tallest building at Mass General and a highly visible component of the Boston skyline.

 After the Civil War, non-military hospitals started using horse-drawn ambulance services for their patients.

-In 1873 the MGH purchased a one-horse ambulance "to be kept in readiness for prompt service on call...in sending for physicians and patients."
+In 1873 Mass General purchased a one-horse ambulance "to be kept in readiness for prompt service on call...in sending for physicians and patients."

 Its duties included picking up non-contagious patients and fetching doctors out of bed at night for emergencies.
 For many years a docile animal known affectionately as "Old White Horse" pulled the ambulance.
 It was said that at night physicians could hear the clumping of his heavy hooves on Beacon Hill cobblestones from many blocks away.